This is a fabulous walk, not least because it takes in a good pub halfway round!

 Once through the second wood, go straight across two field towards the large ash tree and through the kissing gate.
 Cross the farm track and into the field opposite.
 Head for the other side, towards the right hand corner (this is right of the woods) and there you will find a stile which accesses the small road just further down from where you originally parked.

 The path follows a little beck and there is an abundance of wildflowers depending on the time of year.
 You’ll cross a little bridge and eventually come to a gate which is some way left of the farm itself.
 This part of the walk is liable to be wet, so do wear strong shoes or boots.
 Go through the gate and then turn left towards Bassenthwaite Lake.
-This lovely stretch of water has a resident pair of swans all year, magnificent lily-pads in summer, and a variety of birds.
-The photo shows a pair of oyster catchers.
+This lovely stretch of water has a resident pair of swans all year, magnificent lily pads in summer, and a variety of birds.

 You then follow the lakeshore for about a mile and a half.
 It’s very pleasant and quiet, being away from the usual crowds in the more central lakes.
 If there has been a lot of rain, you may bless those stout shoes.
 If it is sunny, then take a towel and have a swim!